cofiaza/GettingAndCleaningDataCourseProject/CodeBook.md

 III.
 R script description
 -------------------------

-1. Merge the training and the test sets to create one data set.
+Step 1.
+Merge the training and the test sets to create one data set.

 1a: Merge the signals, training and the test sets to create one data set.